j-faria/pySWEETCat/README.rst

 .. code::

     Downloading SWEET-Cat data
-    Saved SWEET-Cat data to $HOME/.pysweetcat/SWEET_cat.tsv
+    Saved SWEET-Cat data to $HOME/.pysweetcat/SWEET_cat.csv
-    Data in `SWEET_cat.tsv` is recent.
+    Data in `SWEET_cat.csv` is recent.
-    There are 25 columns with 2627 entries each in `SWEET_cat.tsv`
+    There are 25 columns with 2627 entries each in `SWEET_cat.csv`

 where ``$HOME`` will  be your home directory.
 The second time you call ``get_data()`` it will check if the data was downloaded recently,